fnogatz/xsd/README.md

 # XML Validator in SWI-Prolog

-Validate a XML Document against XML Schema in SWI-Prolog.
+Validate an XML Document against an XML Schema in SWI-Prolog.

 ## Installation